mykelalvis/FATESRD/General/Example Stunts.md

 ### New Actions

-- **Big Man.** Pick a specific field of endeavour, such as crime, business, politics, espionage, or the occult.
+- **Big Man.** Pick a specific field of endeavor, such as crime, business, politics, espionage, or the occult.
 Within this field, you are considered a person of great importance.
 You may roll Contacts instead of Resources for anything which might fall under the auspices of members of that field. (adapted from Spirit of the Century SRD, §6.7.2)
 - **Big Name.** (requires Big Man.)
 You’re so well known that an awareness of your name has crossed over into other areas as well.
 The first time you deal with someone who’s heard of you (spending a fate point can assure that they have), and you’re using your name, you get a +2 bonus to a Provoke or Rapport roll. (adapted from Spirit of the Century SRD, §6.7.2)
 - **Big Reputation.** (requires Big Name.)
 Your reputation has reached great proportions, and people are willing to believe all sorts of things about you.
 For a fate point, you may use your Contacts skill instead of Deceive, Rapport, Provoke, or Will, provided those you are dealing with are aware of your reputation (a second fate point will nearly always assure that they are).
 This stunt combines with the bonus from Big Name, getting the character a +2 to Contacts when using it instead of Provoke or Rapport. (adapted from Spirit of the Century SRD, §6.7.2)
 - **Ear to the Ground.** Whenever someone initiates a conflict against you in an area where you’ve built a network of contacts, you use Contacts instead of Notice to determine turn order, because you got tipped off in time.
 (Fate Core, p.101)